boscochou188/3D-CNNs-CTEPH/readme.txt

+We simplify the alphabet in the coding, CTEPH > PE  ,  Non-CTEPH > nr

 1. put all the .ipynb , .csv and folder in the same path.
 Then, run below code one by one.

 2. "preprocess.ipynb" : modify the input,output and label .csv path.